remarkablemark/remarkablemark.github.io/_posts/2016/2016-09-16-create-symlink.md

 layout: post
 title: How to create a symlink
 date: 2016-09-16 22:29:00
+updated: 2024-06-14 11:50:59
-excerpt: How to create a symbolic link or symlink.
+excerpt: How to create a symbolic link (symlink).
-categories: symlink symbolic link
+categories: symlink symbolic link bash
 ---

-Create a **symlink** (symbolic link) to reference another file or directory:
+Create a **symlink** (symbolic link) to alias another file or directory:

 ```sh
 ln -s <source> <destination>
 ```

-## Example
+## Usage

-Given the following directory structure:
+Given the directory structure:

 ```
 .